felixfoertsch/felixfoertsch.github.io/_posts/2018-06-02-install-mailtrain-on-uberspace.md

 ```

-## Modify the Syncthing config file
+## Modify the Syncthing Config File

 Open the syncthing config file:
 ```